perigrin/the-room/_posts/2012-09-25-enhanced-smoking-techniques.md

 ---
 layout: post
-Title: Enhanced Smoking Techniques for Saving My Ass
+title: Enhanced Smoking Techniques for Saving My Ass
-Author: Chris Prather
+author: Chris Prather
-Date: 2012-09-25 23:45:00
+date: 2012-09-25 23:45:00
 ---

-# Enhanced Smoking Techniques for Saving My Ass

 *In which we learn how a series of cockups can reinforce lessons about money, and potentially provide some new infrastructure for Perl5 Core*